wessenstam/full-stack/index.rst

 5. Zero Standing privileges

 As the first priority from Bill was the Data centers, Mary will lead this as she is responsible for the data center infrastructure.
 John, responsible for databases and the users infrastructure will join, but will not have a priority on this priority one.
-Looking again at the figure, they decided to talk eo Bill as there might also be a possibility to ask Joan to join their team.
-Joan is responsible for the DevOps environment for ACME and as the graph is also talking about CI/CD, she might be off importance to be added to the project as well.
+Looking again at the figure, they decided to talk to Bill as there might also be a possibility to ask Lucy Andrews to join their team.
+Lucy is responsible for the DevOps environment for ACME and as the graph is also talking about CI/CD, she might be off importance to be added to the project as well.

-| After their talks, Bill thought that bringing Joan into the project is a good idea, but later, after they have solved the first three priorities (data center, user machines, third party access).
+| After their talks, Bill thought that bringing Lucy into the project is a good idea, but later, after they have solved the first three priorities (data center, user machines, third party access).
 They added a sixth step to their plan, the total list has become:

 1. Account vaulting and discover
 2. Command elevation/least privilege